Turtel216/micro-panel/README.md

-# Micro-Panel: An Ecommerce Microservice Platform for Comic Book Stores
+# Micro-Panel: An Ecommerce Microservice Platform

 > [!CAUTION]
 > The application is still in early development.
 Many features are not tested or yet to be implemented.

-**Micro-Panel** is a Golang-based microservice project designed to provide a seamless ecommerce experience for comic book stores.
+**Micro-Panel** is a Golang-based microservice project designed to provide a seamless ecommerce experience.
 This project consists of multiple microservices working together to manage CRUD operations, notifications, and real-time updates.

 ## Features